jon-brandy/hackthebox/Categories/Sherlocks/Hyperfiletable/README.md

 ## Lessons Learned:
 - Parsing raw mft data using analyzeMFT.
-- Searching ZoneID for a specific file using MFTExplorer.
+- Searching ZoneID, physical size, and logical size for a specific file using MFTExplorer.

 ## SCENARIO:
 There has been a new joiner in Forela, they have downloaded their onboarding documentation, however someone has managed to phish the user with a malicious attachment.